DJF3/Webex-Message-space-archiver/README.md

 # Webex-Teams-Space-Archive-v2
 Archive Cisco Webex Teams Space messages to a single HTML file.
 It is based on the older [Webex Teams Space archiver](https://github.com/DJF3/Webex-Teams-Space-Archive).
 Given the major updates I published it in *this* repository.
 You can use one or the other.
+NOTE: This code was written for a customer as an example.
+It's not beautiful code but it works :-)

 ![Example](/webexteams-archive-screenshot.jpg)